vikinganalytics/mvg/_sources/content/features/kpidemo.md.txt

 ## How the KPIs work

 Each KPI attempts to summarize some behaviour of the vibration measurement into a single number.
-Below are the formulas for each of the KPIs where $x \in \mathbb{R}^n$ is the vibration measurement vector.
+Below are the formulas for each of the KPIs where :math:`x \in \mathbb{R}^n` is the vibration measurement vector.

 ### RMS